 Legislation that Supports Equity and Justice

-- Fairness for High-Skilled Immigrants Act (HR 392) would eliminate the per-country numerical limitation for employment-based immigrants, to increase the numerical limitation for family-sponsored immigrants, and for other purposes.
+- Fairness for High-Skilled Immigrants Act (HR 392) would get rid of limits on the number of employment-based immigrants from each country.
+It would also increase the limits for family-sponsored immigrants.

 - Protect American Families Act (S 54) would prohibit the creation of an immigration-related registry program that classifies people on the basis of religion, race, age, gender, ethnicity, national origin, nationality, or citizenship.

-- No Funding for Sanctuary Campuses Act (H.R.483) bill prohibits federal funding for student loans and grants to colleges and universities that adopt "sanctuary campus" policies and refuse to cooperate with federal immigration authorities. .
+- No Funding for Sanctuary Campuses Act (H.R.483) bill bans federal funding for student loans and grants to colleges and universities that adopt "sanctuary campus" policies and refuse to cooperate with federal immigration authorities.

 - H.J.Res.
-30 Amends the Constitution to decide the number of Congressional representative seats each state has according to the number of citizens rather than the total number of people living in the state.
+30 changes the Constitution to decide each state's number of Congressional representative seats according to the number of citizens, rather than the total number of people, living in the state.

 See also the State and Local Pages for state-by-state legislative tracking.

 It is estimated that Trump's administration now considers at least 8 million of the 11.1 million undocumented immigrants living in America today priorities for deportation.
 These deportations would be sped up by hiring new ICE agents.
 Trump proposed $1.5 billion for detention sites and the removal of undocumented immigrants.
 He also wants to remove $210 million from the State Criminal Alien Assistance Program.
 The budget passed by the House and Senate provides $900 million toward these activities.